Your registration includes a day of fun and fitness plus activities and support from the day you register until the Bloomin' Metric®.

 From a scenic point of view, the course features crashing waterfalls and classically quiet, narrow, totally tree-covered country roads.
 The route profile slowly builds to a crescendo with a climb to the top of the reservoir in Redding before descending down to Weston.

 There are three food stops along the route with two specifically placed for the 75-kilometer riders.
 The extra stop is placed to service the 100-kilometer riders who share their return route with you.
 Once reentering Westport there will be some fast downhills and a few rolling hills before flattening out on the return to the park.
-Access to cues & map and GPX file for the 75 km route for download will be available a few weeks prior to the event.
+Access to cues & map and GPX file for the 25 km route for download are not available yet.

 7:00 AM – 7:30 AM For seasoned cyclists or those who want more to stay on the bike for a longer ride, this course features flat to hilly terrain and everything in between.
 This route travels through seven towns and follows all of the 75-kilometer route with an added 25-kilometer loop that truly defines the word bucolic.